Twm Pen Stryd, Moelfre

 After the Anglicisation of Welsh personal names, many people in Wales shared the same names.
 They were distinguished by the names of their homes or occupations.
 Hence Thomas Lewis, who lived here, was known as “Twm Pen Stryd”.
 He was brought up in Moelfre.
 His father was blind.

-Drawing of Costpatrick on fireDuring his seafaring career he was quartermaster of a sailing ship called Cospatrick.
+During his seafaring career he was quartermaster of a sailing ship called Cospatrick.
 In September 1874 the ship left England for New Zealand.
 On board were 429 men, women and children from across the British Isles who were emigrating to New Zealand.
 There were also four passengers who had bought tickets for the voyage, 44 crew and the captain’s wife and son.
+The cargo included 5,732 gallons of spirits, 1,488 gallons of wine and 184 barrels of beer.

-On 18 November, fire broke out when the ship was near the Cape of Good Hope.
+Drawing of Costpatrick on fireOn 18 November, fire broke out when the ship was near the Cape of Good Hope.
 According to the subsequent inquiry, someone had entered the ship’s fore-hold, carrying a candle, to steal some of its cargo.
 The candle had set light to tar and other flammable materials stored for the ship’s maintenance.
-The contemporary picture (right) is an impression of the ship burning.

-Thomas Lewis had earlier survived the wreck of a ship called Linden.
+Thomas had earlier survived the wreck of a ship called Linden.
 He died in 1894 and was buried at Llanallgo.

 About 470 people died in the Cospatrick disaster.
 An exact count is impossible because earlier in the voyage some people had died and babies had been born.
 Eight people from Glamorgan were among the dead: Mr and Mrs Phillip Jones of Quaker’s Yard and their two children; Mr and Mrs Benjamin Reeves of Pontypridd; David Isaac of Penygraig, Rhondda; and David Jones, previously employed at Penygraig colliery.